 The chief executive officer ("CEO") makes recommendations based on guidelines for equity and non-equity compensation for executives that have been approved by the Compensation Committee.
 The Compensation Committee reviews these guidelines annually.
-The CEO annually reviews the performance of our executives (other than himself) and presents his recommendations for proposed salary adjustments, bonus awards and option grants to the Compensation Committee once a year.
-In its discretion, the Compensation Committee may accept, modify or reject the CEO's recommendations.
-Only the Compensation Committee and the board of directors are authorized to approve the compensation for any named executive officer.
-Compensation of new executives is based on hiring negotiations between the individuals and our CEO and/or Compensation Committee.
+The CEO annually reviews the performance of our executives (other than himself) and presents his recommendations for proposed salary adjustments, bonus awards and option grants to the Compensation Committee and the board of directors are authorized to approve the compensation for any named executive officer.
+Compensation of new executives is based on hiring negotiations between the individuals and our CEO and/or Commensation Committee.